 Paper awarded: Signing and Sticking to Peace?

-Raul Caruso, Catholic University of Milan.
+Raul Caruso, Catholic University of the Sacred Heart.

 Paper awarded: A Trade Institution as a Peaceful Institution?